sam81/sam81.github.io/r_guide_bookdown/08_fonts.md

        device=cairo_pdf)
 ```

-An alternative solution for using system fonts in pdfs is by using the `extrafont` package https://cran.r-project.org/web/packages/extrafont/README.html .
-Another alternative is the `showtext` package https://cran.rstudio.com/web/packages/showtext/index.html .
+An alternative solution for using system fonts in pdfs is by using the [`extrafont`](https://cran.r-project.org/web/packages/extrafont/README.html) package.
+Another alternative is the [`showtext`](https://cran.rstudio.com/web/packages/showtext/index.html) package.
 Compared to `extrafont` the `showtext` package has the advantage of being able to use open type fonts; however `showtext` has the disadvantage of not rendering the fonts as "drawings" (you can't copy and paste text).
 Overall, my favorite solution is to use `cairo_pdf` because it handles both TTF and OTF fonts.